Audio of 1938 speech by J.F. Rutherford: Face the Facts

 But alas, the United States and England did not become fascistic, as the Watchtower’s spokesman had warned was an absolute certainty.
 Instead, the Allied powers crushed the totalitarian “monstrosity” — as Rutherford called it.
 And standing on the principles of its Founders as the “the Land of the free,” with numerous landmark decisions, the Supreme Court of the United States reaffirmed and defended the constitutional rights of Jehovah’s Witnesses to practice their religion as they saw fit, no matter how unpopular.
 Subsequently, the persecution of Jehovah’s Witnesses in America abated, as well as in post-war Europe (except behind the communists’ Iron Curtain).

 It has now been 78 years since Rutherford issued his challenge.
-In hindsight he did not have all the facts.
+In hindsight, he did not have all the facts.
 Obviously, that entire generation has passed away.
 Contrary to the expectations raised by the Watchtower Society then, rather than culminating in the climatic showdown at the symbolic world stage called Armageddon, a period of relative peace followed the Second World War, during which time Jehovah’s Witnesses have arguably accomplished the greatest evangelization work in world history.

-However, at some point in the not-too-distant future all of Jehovah’s Witnesses will unexpectedly be confronted with an unavoidable trial of faith unlike anything heretofore experienced.
+However, at some point in the not-too-distant future, all of Jehovah’s Witnesses will unexpectedly be confronted with an unavoidable trial of faith unlike anything heretofore experienced.

 The test will involve our acceptance or rejection of Jesus Christ himself and the truth he will then reveal.
 Jehovah’s Witnesses will be squarely confronted with the jarring fact that Jesus has not come in any respect — not in 1914, or at any time before the moment this sentence was put to print.

-However, this flash of “new light” — to use a familiar phrase — will not be heralded in the pages of any Watchtower publication or be delivered in the customary manner from a convention platform by a public speaker; nor will it come through a familiar human agency of any kind.
-Jesus likened one aspect of his coming revelation to a sudden flash of lightning that illuminates the whole sky from east to west — illustrating how the revealing of the Son of man is completely out of the human realm.
+However, this flash of “new light”—to use a familiar phrase—will not be heralded in the pages of any Watchtower publication or be delivered in the customary manner from a convention platform by a public speaker; nor will it come through a familiar human agency of any kind.
+Jesus likened one aspect of his coming revelation to a sudden flash of lightning that illuminates the whole sky from east to west—illustrating how the revealing of the Son of man is completely out of the human realm.

-That sudden change of channel, so-to-speak, is also intimated in the prophecy of Isaiah, where Jehovah projects his voice to a point in the future, saying: “Though Jehovah will give you bread in the form of distress and water in the form of oppression, your Grand Instructor will no longer hide himself, and you will see your Grand Instructor with your own eyes.
+That sudden change of channel, so to speak, is also intimated in the prophecy of Isaiah, where Jehovah projects his voice to a point in the future, saying: “Though Jehovah will give you bread in the form of distress and water in the form of oppression, your Grand Instructor will no longer hide himself, and you will see your Grand Instructor with your own eyes.
 And your own ears will hear a word behind you saying, ‘This is the way.
 Walk in it,’ in case you should go to the right or in case you should go to the left.”

-Reasoning on the passage above, if God is the Grand Instructor of true Christians in this period — as Jehovah’s Witnesses believe — in what way has Jehovah hidden himself and for what purpose?
+Reasoning on the passage above, if God is the Grand Instructor of true Christians in this period—as Jehovah’s Witnesses believe—in what way has Jehovah hidden himself, and for what purpose?
 Indeed, the 57th chapter of Isaiah underscores the point, asking: “Whom did you dread and fear so that you started to lie?
 You did not remember me.
 You took nothing to heart.
 Have I not kept silent and withdrawn?
 So you showed no fear of me.”

-Who can argue against the obvious fact that Jehovah and his messianic spokesman have keep silent and withdrawn from expressing any correction or disapproval for the entire century during which the Kingdom of Christ is believed to have been ruling?
+Who can argue against the obvious fact that Jehovah and his messianic spokesman have kept silent and withdrawn from expressing any correction or disapproval for the entire century during which the Kingdom of Christ is believed to have been ruling?

 And since Jehovah’s Witnesses believe they are luxuriating in spiritual paradise at this point in time, feasting on a spiritual banquet, in what way has God given his people “bread in the form of distress and water in the form of oppression”?